KiandaBPM/docs/content/docs/platform/connectors/kianda-cloud-connect.md

 **Kianda Cloud Connect** is a piece of software that **establishes a connection** between your **local machine** and your **Kianda subscription**.
 This lightweight app will sit on your PC or server where files reside that you need to use in Kianda processes.
 It allows the data to **travel** from your local machine to the Kianda Cloud Connect service, and then the Kianda Cloud Connect service sends data to your Kianda subscription.
 This data transfer works both ways depending on what operation you are performing for example **Deleting** a file or **Creating** one.

-Kianda Cloud Connect authenticates with a user created in Kianda, see [User management](/docs/platform/administration/users/) for more details on users and send information to and from Kianda using port 80.
+Kianda Cloud Connect authenticates with a user created in Kianda, see [User management](/docs/platform/administration/users/) for more details on users, and sends information to and from Kianda using port 80.
 See details below on how to set up the connection.

 ## Downloading Kianda Cloud Connect